GlennnM/FlashPrivateServer/Fiddler-guide.md

 # NKFlashServers
 <h1>Fiddler Guide<br></h1>
 Fiddler allows you to replace the SWFs as they are being loaded.
-This allows for:
+This allows for:<br>
 1. multiple archive instances connected to the server<br>
 2. browser clients connected to the server<br>
 3. self hosting/local servers(note that a separate powershell script for localhost swfs is also available)<br>